asiepel at cshl dot edu

 Matthew Rasmussen (Postdoc, 2011–2013).
 Genome-wide inference of ancestral recombination graphs.
 Matt is now a software engineer at Counsyl, Inc. in South San Francisco.
 Occasionally, we still lure him into thinking about ancestral recombination graphs for old times’ sake.

 Tomas Vinar (Postdoc, 2006–2008).
 Probabilistic models of gene cluster evolution.
-Tomas is now an assistant professor in the Department of Applied Informatics at Comenius University in Bratislava, Slovakia.
+Tomas is now an associate professor in the Department of Applied Informatics at Comenius University in Bratislava, Slovakia.

 Adam Diehl, Michael D. Phillips